Skip to content

 XII.5 · Affect Manipulation and Algorithmic Politics

-Scholium: Why is affect manipulation more dangerous than information manipulation?
+P19 therefore carries an affective consequence.
+A system that modifies collective affects at scale exercises political power and must meet legitimacy (P15) and justice (P16) constraints.
+Algorithmic transparency (P20) must include not only what content is shown but what affective optimization targets govern selection, since an algorithm optimized for engagement is, in practice, optimized for affect manipulation.
+Why is this more dangerous than information manipulation?
 Because affects shape the very capacity by which we evaluate information.
-A person in a state of algorithmically induced fear will evaluate the same piece of information differently from a person in a state of equanimity: the fearful person will see threats where the equanimous person sees complexity.
 Information manipulation targets what you believe; affect manipulation targets who you are at the level of lived experience.
-A person whose beliefs have been manipulated can, in principle, encounter a counter-argument and revise their beliefs.
-A person whose affective landscape has been systematically shaped may lack the emotional resources to even receive a counter-argument, because receiving it requires the kind of openness and trust that the manipulation has eroded.
-This is why PP5 (the irreplaceability of human judgment) must be extended to include the irreplaceability of human affective autonomy: the right not merely to think for oneself but to feel for oneself.
+A person whose beliefs have been manipulated can, in principle, meet a counter-argument and revise.
+A person whose affective landscape has been systematically shaped may lack the openness and trust even to receive one.
+This is why PP5 must extend to affective autonomy: the right not only to think for oneself, but to feel for oneself.

 XII.6 · Institutionalizing Affects